Tim-Jackins/git-lessons/engineering/3_forks_and_clones.md

 git clone https://github.com/<your GitHub Username>/cool-repo.git
 ```

-You now have your very own local copy of your fork of `cool-repo`!
+You now have a local copy of your fork of `cool-repo`!
 Add your name to the appropriate table and commit and push your changes.
 Here's a cool diagram describing what you did:

 ![clone](/images/clone.png)